crackheadakira/RoR2API/README.md

 The only thing I had to do was write some extra code for the category as sometimes there were multiple categories on a single item and I wanted to get every single one of them.
 I won't go into how it functions very deeply, but I will quickly speed through it.
 I first took the inner HTML of the categories div and then deleted all the HTML tags.
 I had to do this method as I needed a definite space between the categories because If i just took the text content by itself it mushed all the categories into one word, then I split the categories into different elements, again by using `.split` but by having the space be the identifier this time, then I took out all the elements inside the array that were just empty, and that left me with a perfect array that featured all the categories.

+### The Rarity

+I found the rarity to be even easier to parse than the title, as there was a very simple pattern for the rarity on every single item.
+It was always the very first element that matched this CSS selector `tr > td + td`, so I just had to get the text content of the element and that was it, so much simpler than every single other one.

+### The Description

+So, for the description there were two different types, the simple description which just featured the text and didn't go really in-depth about the item.
+Then there was also the advanced description that featured all of the intricate details.
+At a first glance I thought these would be quite difficult to get, but what helped make them easier was that they each featured a class that no other element used. `.infoboxcaption` and `infoboxdesc`. `.infoboxcaption` is the simple description, and `infoboxdesc` is the advanced description, so there was no mistaking these for each other.

 ## 0.3 Conclusion

-So in conclusion this all had stemmed from me wanting to learn Vue but quickly branched into me learning how to make a REST API and how to use JSDom.
+So in conclusion this all had stemmed from me wanting to learn Vue but quickly branched into me learning how to make a REST API and how to use JSDom, and by the end of the project I was able to make a working REST API that I could use to get the data I wanted and be confident enough in using JSDom again.